jotaah123/secthemall/README.md

 # (::) SECTHEMALL
-SECTHEMALL is a bash script that distributes and syncs a blacklist on all your linux server using iptables.
+SECTHEMALL is a bash script that distributes and syncs a **blacklist on all your linux server** using iptables.
-It can store your logs to the SECTHEMALL cloud and make you able to create correlation rules or graphical reports.
+It can store your logs to the SECTHEMALL cloud and make you able to create **correlation rules** or **graphical reports**.
-With SECTHEMALL you can block Brute Force Attacks, Port Scan, Web Vulnerability Scan, and more...
+With SECTHEMALL you can block **Brute Force Attacks, Port Scan, Web Vulnerability Scan**, and more...

 ## Index
 - How the client work